Signs You May Require Urgent Care

 - If your tooth has broken, keep the broken portion moisturized and safe until you arrive at our office.
 It is essential to avoid biting down in order to prevent further fracturing.
 We can often restore damaged teeth with solutions such as a dental crown.

 - Severe Pain

-- Unbearable oral pain is often the result of a serious dental infection or injury.
+- Unbearable oral pain is often the result of a serious dental infection or injury which will require root canal therapy.
 You can manage the pain by using over-the-counter medication, utilizing ice packs to reduce swelling, and eating only soft foods to prevent unnecessary pressure on the area.